gudiseva/stackedit/OTA-Ignite-Sept-2019/Session 12 - Entry Exit.md

 - For Daily Income Trade and Hourly Income Trade, Stop Loss should be 2% of the Daily ATR.
 - For Monthly Income Trade and Weekly Income Trade, Stop Loss will be 10% of DATR.

-### Daily ATR
-Avg. movement of a stock in day.

-# Exit
+## Exit
 1. Make sure, you have clear and planned Target and Stop Loss Exit

-2. Target represtns at least 3:1 Reward to Risk Ratio
+2. Target represents at least 3:1 Reward to Risk Ratio
 3. Exit BEFORE the competitive buying and selling begins (just before opposing the Supply and Demand Levels)

-4. Managet the trade by only moving the Stop Loss Protective Order in the direction of profitability.
+4. Manage the trade by only moving the Stop Loss Protective Order in the direction of profitability.